mbierman/Firewalla-NextDNS-CLI-install/README.md

-# Install NextDNS CLI on Firewalla Gold or Purple
+# Introduction: Install NextDNS on Firewalla Gold or Purple

 This is a script for installing NextDNS CLI container on Firewalla Gold or Purple.
 It is based on [a script by Brian Curtis](https://help.firewalla.com/hc/en-us/community/posts/7469669689619-NextDNS-CLI-on-Firewalla-revisited-working-DHCP-host-resolution-in-NextDNS-logs-) and has been tested on 1.975.